New BEAT Provision tax data from the Joint Commission on Taxation

 Deductible payments to related foreign persons are added back to taxable income to arrive at modified taxable income.
 There is also an “add-back” for depreciation and amortization deductions associated with property acquired from related foreign persons.

-The BEAT is calculated by taking 10 percent of modified taxable income.
+The BEAT tax rate is calculated by taking 10 percent of modified taxable income.
 Note, however, that the rate is 5 percent for years beginning in 2018 to help phase-in the new regime.

 Also, note that a foreign person is considered a “related person” if it owns at least 25 percent of the stock of the taxpayer (by vote or value) or satisfies other control tests.